zaforf/isp/_study/notes.md

 Here are the unedited notes that I maintained throughout the whole project!
 There are a lot of helpful links if you are studying on your own, as well as some content I haven't gotten around to adding to the site yet, such as RNNs, so feel free to look around!

+I apologize for some of the really large images—I exported these notes directly from notion.so

 ---

 - Datacamp